Renegade4339/RN4339MCResound/README.md

 To switch compatibility between Java and Bedrock, in Java, the pack must be a .zip file and thus pasted to the resourcepack directory in your profile[^1].
 In bedrock, the filename extension shall be renamed as .mcpack and can be either dragged directly into the resource pack directory or opening it for mc to import it.

+However, because of how GitHub packages the repository by making another folder before the entire repository contents, one couldn't use the .zip file as a resource pack.
+Therefore, you should open the ZIP file and extract the folder to the resourcepack directory of your desired profile.